How Can We Help You?

 Most of the material that we use is 85 percent recycled content with 60 percent coming from post-consumer sources.
 When requested, we can work with our vendors to source material with a higher pre- and/or post-consumer content.

 With finished end margins, the pattern is symmetrical.
-Some of our tools are designed with a hole is missing on every other row, causing an unfinished end.
+Some of our tools are designed with a missing hole on every other row, which causes an unfinished end.

 Don't see what you're looking for?
 Ask us!